Division of Diagnostic Medical Sonography – Faculty Position

 Functions and Responsibilities

-The faculty member will report to the chair of the Director of the Division of Diagnostic Medical Sonography and will have primary responsibility of assisting with the implementation, evaluation, and revision of the didactic and clinical curriculum.
+The faculty member will report to the Division Director of the Diagnostic Medical Sonography program and will have primary responsibility of assisting with the implementation, evaluation, and revision of the didactic and clinical curriculum.
 This individual will be responsible for planning instruction, presenting lectures and laboratory instruction, developing and grading examinations and assignments, and recruiting guest lecturers.
-He/ she will also be actively involved with student recruitment, advising, and admissions; faculty meetings or committees; and scholarly activity.
+He/she will also be actively involved with student recruitment, advising, and admissions; faculty meetings or committees; and scholarly activity.

 - Current RVT and RDMS (Abd and Ob/Gyn) certifications with the American Registry for Diagnostic Medical Sonography (ARDMS)